 Corded or cordless reciprocating saw: which is better?

 Corded or cordless reciprocating saw?
 Manufacturers make them in both corded and cordless models.
-Which is right for your job?
+Find out which reciprocating saw is right for your job.

 Pros and cons

 Electric reciprocating saws have power cords, and they have to be plugged into an electrical outlet to operate.
 Because they can deliver non-stop torque—and lots of it—they are well-suited for demolition and industrial work.

 Contractors nearly universally agree that a corded reciprocating saw has more power and is better for cutting through heavy materials.

 Also, a corded reciprocating saw doesn’t have a battery, so it is considerably lighter than a corded tool with a battery pack.
 A lighter saw allows you to work continuously without feeling fatigued.
 A lightweight saw also is easier to use on jobs that require you to reach overhead.